ugneokmanaite/Docker_Intro/README.md

 FROM nginx:latest
 COPY ./index.html /usr/share/nginx/html/index.html
 ```
+Used to generate a new image that includes the necessary content

 FROM = allows us to build custom image by using the base image.
 This will pull nginx:latest image to our local machine and then build our custom image on top of it